Overview

 Investment Focus / Strategy

-In EOS, we believe that Small Medium Enterprises (SME’s) are the absolute backbone of the Greek Economy and have the power to support the reactivation of the country.
-On that front, we provide the necessary growth capital that will empower them to unleash their full potential.
+In EOS, we believe that Small Medium Enterprises (SME’s) and MidCaps are the absolute backbone of the Greek Economy.
+On that front, we provide the necessary growth capital that will empower them to unleash their full potential

 We focus on healthy and strong SMEs with robust financial performance and great growth prospects.
 Our target companies have strong value proposition and excellent management teams, with clear competitive advantages in their sectors and solid growth plans that will allow them to expand their businesses domestically or abroad.